selfhostmail/selfhostmail/README.md

 git clone https://github.com/colonelpanik/self-host-puppet.git
 cd self-host-puppet

-# from here, edit at least the le_email and my_domain variable in puppet-domain.sh or via cli for contactless install
+# from here, edit at least the le_email and my_domain variable in puppet-domain.sh
+bash ./puppet-domain.sh

+#or via cli for contactless install
 bash ./puppet-domain.sh -l myemail@yahoo.com -d myfancydomain.com -p adminpassword
 ```

+The settings are stored in a /root/.puppet_domain file.
+Warning, removing this file will 'reset' the script and it will create new passwords for your postgres users!

-I use this to host my own mail/domain services so I hope you have a clean installation.
+I use this to host my own mail/domain/wg services so I hope you have a clean installation.
 Please enter an issue if there is a problem!

 Note, this has only been tested and will be support on a 'clean' freshly installed cloud system.
 I'm sure it works elsewhere assuming you have FQDN naming/records set up as expected and are running on a RHEL compatible distro and haven't fscked your base OS.